State wise list of Bank of India IFSC code, MICR code and addresses of all branches in India

 or Choose State from list below

-IFSC is an 11 digit alpha-numeric code which can be broken down into three parts.
-For example, the Bank of India IFSC code for the Dharwad branch is ‘BKID0008428’.
-Here ‘BKID’ denotes the name of the bank i.e. Bank of India, the fifth character is always zero and the following 6 characters ‘008428’ denote the specific branch address like district, state, etc.
+BOI IFSC Code is an 11 digit alpha-numeric code which can be broken down into three parts.
+The first four characters denote the name of the bank, the fifth character is always 0 while the remaining six characters denote the branch code of the respective bank.

 Bank of India has made it extremely easy for customers to transfer money using the NEFT and RTGS services of electronic money transfer.
 Both these facilities can be availed online by customers and are extremely quick and safe.